 Increase Your Income

 Consider getting a second job for some extra income if the situation really calls for it.
-You can also earn extra money by selling unwanted items on eBay or having a garage sale.
+You can also earn extra money by selling unwanted items online or having a garage sale.
 If you increase your income, you can put more money towards paying off your loan.
 Do you have any investments or certificates of deposit?
 What about a savings account?
 You can use that money to put towards the loan, which can help you get rid of the debt quicker.